SAP-archive/teched2021-INT160/README.md

 - [Exercise 1 - RPA Challenge Application Capture](exercises/exercise1/)
     - Duration: 20 minutes
-    - In this exercise, you will learn how to:
+    - In this exercise, you will learn how to: you will create your first project in your Cloud Studio and capture the RPA Challenge Application with its Screens and Elements.

 - [Exercise 2 - RPA Challenge Automations](exercises/exercise2/)
 - [Exercise 2.1 - First Automation](exercises/exercise2#exercise-21-First-Automation)